-Jim Ziglar has over 45 years of experience in law, finance, management, and public policy.
-Drawing on his background in management, banking, and government, he provides strategic business and policy advice to a broad range of clients on issues relating to energy and natural resources, health care, public infrastructure finance, and homeland security.
+Jim Ziglar has over 50 years of experience in law, finance, management, and public policy.
+Drawing on his background in management, banking, and government, he provides strategic business and policy advice to a broad range of clients on issues relating to energy and natural resources, health care, public infrastructure finance, homeland security, and legislative matters.

 Jim retired in 2008 as President and Chief Executive Officer of Cross Match Technologies, Inc., a leading provider of biometric technologies.
 Before joining Cross Match Technologies in 2005, Jim was a Managing Director and Chief Business Strategist at UBS Financial Services, Inc. in New York.